Shangyint/langProBe/README.md

 1. Top-level config to enable/disable benchmarks and programs
 2. program - bench - optimizers three dimensions
 3. have summary/visualization/report after running all the experiments
 4. Seperate between easier evaluations and harder evaluations.
 Easier ones require zero installation - runs on the go.
+For each benchmarks, have an easier way to output their size, easiness, time to evaluate etc.

 ### Contributing